 Historic aircraft were also invited to the show, most of the types were once in active service with the French Navy (Aéronavale).

-The show was very well organised by the staff on the base although few information was available afore.
+The show was very well organised by the staff on the base although little information was available afore.
 The location makes it perfect as the weather was mostly sunny over the two days.